code-423n4/docs/awarding/incentive-model-and-awards/README.md

 C scores are unsatisfactory and ineligible for awards.

 Judges choose the best QA report and best Gas report, each of which earns the same 30% share bonus as described under "High and Medium Risk bugs."

+All A-grade reports receive a score of 2; All B-grade reports get a 1.
+Awarding for QA and Gas reports is on a curve that's described (here)[https://docs.code4rena.com/awarding/incentive-model-and-awards/curve-logic].

 ## Satisfactory / unsatisfactory submissions